- Levels of Loneliness Among UK Dog Owners

 As well as this, dogs were found to help their owners create a routine, an important approach to improving wellbeing and reducing the frequency of significant loneliness among people.

-Routine and structure is found to be important in every stage of life, helping people better cope with change, establish and maintain healthy behaviours and promote positive thought patterns.
+Our dog ownership statistics found that routine and structure is important in every stage of life, helping people better cope with change, establish and maintain healthy behaviours and promote positive thought patterns.

 Dogs are responsible for 4 in 5 owners forming new human relationships